by Rob Cottignies

 Speaking of magic, did you know that 77% of Americans believe in angels?
 Our Angel's Wings candle has the heavenly aroma of actual Heaven while Sparkling Angel reminds you of just how stupid you really are.

 In the grand tradition of grand traditions, we have saved the best for last.
 A few years back, Yankee Candle was challenged to create a candle that smelled of hasenpfeffer.
 Without boasting too much, it should come as no surprise that we completely nailed it in every sense possible.
 Rabbit, onions, potatoes, green beans- our candle had them all.
 Some of us even ate the wax with limited success and maximum bowel irritation.
 Anyway, we marketed our Hasenpfeffer candle with a picture of a screaming young rabbit being boiled alive on the jar.
 While the scent was spot-on, our Hasenpfeffer candles did not sell well because evidently the sight of a screaming young rabbit being boiled alive bothered a few people.
 So we formed a think tank to determine how to market our newest product and it came up with two conclusions: 1) The word 'bunny' is much friendlier than 'rabbit' or 'hasen', which is German for 'hare'; and 2) Everyone likes cake!
 Voila!
-So after thousands of hours and millions of dollars, the Yankee Candle Company was proud to present Bunny Cake to the masses.
+So after thousands of hours and millions of dollars, the Yankee Candle Company is proud to present Bunny Cake to the masses.
 The new picture selected was a delicious-looking cake shaped in the form of an adorable cartoonish bunny.
 Fret not though, friends, for the scent of the candle will always be able to remind you of a screaming young rabbit being boiled alive.

 In the near-future, please be sure to look for our new fragranced candles, such as Terrifying Basement, Awkward Laughter, Bubonic Plague, and Elevator Fart.